barkbarkgoose/django-tokenauth-vuefront/README.md

 # TODO

+## backend

+- [ ]  data sanitization.
+Make all the views use a serializer to confirm format is correct.

+## frontend

 - [ ]  front end requests a form from django
 - [ ]  form submission and checking in django
 - [ ]  timeout for token, force front-end to request update